Are merino socks good for hiking?

 26 August 2020 | Marie Knowles

 Comfort on your hike starts with a good foundation: choosing the right socks.
-Marie Knowles explores the many ways merino socks are the stars of the trail, from cushioned softness to wicking away sweat and resisting odor.
+Marie Knowles explores the many ways merino socks are the stars of the trail, from cushioned softness to wicking away sweat and resisting odour.

 Picture this: you’re days into the trail, your legs are feeling the miles and you swear your pack is getting heavier.
 But you’re not thinking about your feet - and that’s a good thing.
 Because you’re wearing merino socks, which still feel dry and snug despite the distance, and are keeping you blister-free because they’ve got cushioning in all the right places.
 So, if you’re wondering if merino socks are good to wear for hiking, the answer is, you bet.